The pumping world is already hard and when you have to choose the right pump but you don’t have any experience, things can get hectic.

 Just be aware that sometimes, these hands-free pumps can be hard to find, so don’t be surprised if you end up on the waiting list.

-Also, check whether your insurance company or HSA/FSA covers at least part of your costs for a wearable pump.
+Also, check whether your insurance plan or HSA/FSA can offer at least a partial reimbursement for a wearable pump.

 The best part is that you get a two-year warranty with either one of your purchases.